downquark7/resume-builder/README.md

 # Resume Builder (LangChain + Ollama)

-This project assembles a tailored resume PDF (or HTML fallback) from a job posting URL and a local `data/` directory containing your source information (e.g., `projects.txt`, `skills.txt`, `work history.txt`, `contact information.txt`).
-It also includes:
+This project focuses on a rewrite-only pipeline that builds a YAML resume from a job posting and your local `data/` directory.
+Ollama (local LLM server) is used via LangChain.
-- A script to review each data file and suggest improvements.
-- A utility to check the recent activity of your Python dependencies.

-Ollama (local LLM server) is used as the LLM backend via LangChain.

 ## Project structure